xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-Notice that DoLoop now has TWO labels, not just one.
+Notice that `DoLoop` now has _two_ labels, not just one.
 The second
-is to give the BREAK instruction a target to jump  to.
+is to give the `BREAK` instruction a target to jump  to.
 If there
-is no BREAK within  the  loop, we've wasted a label and cluttered
+is no `BREAK` within  the  loop, we've wasted a label and cluttered
 up things a bit, but there's no harm done.

-Note also that Block now has a parameter, which  for  loops  will
+Note also that `Block` now has a parameter, which  for  loops  will
 always be the exit address.
-The new version of Block is:
+The new version of `Block` is:

 ```delphi
 {--------------------------------------------------------------}